erebe/vSMTP/README.md

 ## Roadmap

-> vSMTP is currently under development and not yet ready for production use.

-The next releases "1.3.x" focuses on SQL databases support & DMARC.
+The next releases "1.4.x" focuses on plugin development for vSMTP.
 You can find more information about the project agenda in [Milestones](https://github.com/viridIT/vSMTP/milestones).

 Check out updates history in [Changelogs](https://github.com/viridIT/vSMTP/blob/develop/CHANGELOG.md).